hanwendong1/VirtualGaming/content/4-Catan.md

 Be the first player to acquire 10 victory points on your turn!

-Here's how to gain victory points:
+Ways to score victory points:
 - Settlement = 1 VP
 - City = 2 VP
 - VP card = 1 VP